 Learn more about God’s love for us in Healing the Hurts of Your Past

-In my book I make a brief reference to Theophostic Prayer Ministry (TPM).
+In my book, Healing the Hurts of Your Past, I make a brief reference to Transformational Prayer Ministry (TPM)*.
 Put simply, it is one of many forms of prayer for inner healing of emotional wounds.

 A little background as it relates to me.
 About twelve years ago I was doing a lot of counseling at church and getting pretty frustrated.
 It didn’t matter what I told people…it didn’t matter how powerful the truth was…people weren’t finding freedom.
 That just seemed wrong to me.

 Then a fellow pastor shared with me a video series on prayer for inner healing.
-It was about a new approach called Theophostic Prayer Ministry.
-The word “theophostic” simply means “God’s light”.
-It refers to God revealing the source of our emotional pain and then healing us.
+It was about a new approach called TPM.
+This prayer process helps to reveal the source of our emotional pain and heal us.
 I watched the videos and I was struck by the simplicity of it.
 I’m over simplifying it here but it involves a prayer facilitator helping a person find the source of their emotional pain through prayer.

 I was trained in this technique and worked with many clients.
 I then trained a few people in my church who built a ministry around this technique.
 We have seen hundreds of people set free from deep issues of depression, shame, anger, etc. as a result.
 The frustration that I had in my previous counseling experience evaporated as person after person found true freedom.